 The OCTA Board of Directors (Board) makes a determination of eligibility annually based on the information that is provided by each jurisdiction and with support from the Taxpayer Oversight Committee (TOC), which is also charged with reviewing certain submittals.
-Following the annual eligibility cycle, the TOC directs the internal auditor to carry out audits to confirm that funds have been spent in accordance with the M2 Ordinance and that each jurisdiction had sufficient expenditures to meet the previously self-certified MOE requirement.

-Every year, OCTA's Finance and Administration, Internal Audit, and Planning staff, as well as the TOC, have cautioned local agencies that budgeting at or just above the required MOE amount may put the agency's M2 funds at risk if they end up not meeting the requirement due to disallowed costs.
+Following the annual eligibility cycle, the TOC directs the internal auditor to carry out audits to confirm that funds have been Every year, OCTA's Finance and Administration, Internal Audit, and Planning staff, as well as the TOC, have cautioned local agencies that budgeting at or just above the required MOE amount may put the agency's M2 funds at risk if they end up not meeting the requirement due to disallowed costs.

-At the direction of the TOC, the OCTA Internal Auditor prepared an audit that was presented to the Board on April 8, 2019, which indicated that the City of Santa Ana (City) did not have sufficient expenditures for FY 2017-18 to meet its MOE requirement (Attachment A).
+At the direction of the TOC, the OCTA Internal Auditor prepared an audit that was presented to the Board on April 8, 2019, which indicated that the City of Stanton (City) did not have sufficient expenditures for FY 2017-18 to meet its MOE requirement (Attachment A).
 This will impact the City's eligibility determination and the disbursement of net Measure M revenues to the City.
 It should be noted that the City has provided a response to the audit that is also included in Attachment A.